xolox/vim-pyref/README.md

 The file [pyref.vim][formatted_pyref_vim] is a plug-in for the Vim text editor that maps the `<F1>` key in Python buffers to search through the Python language and library reference documentation for the keyword or identifier at the current cursor position and open the first match in your web browser.
-This works in both graphical Vim and console Vim.
+When no GUI is available a command-line web browser like `lynx` or `w3m` will be used, otherwise the plug-in prefers a graphical web browser like Mozilla Firefox or Google Chrome.

 The search works by scanning through a special index file with keyword, URL pairs separated by tabs and delimited by newlines.
 You can create this index yourself using a Python script I've written (see [create-index.py][formatted_create_index_py]) or you can download the index that I've already created (see [vimpythonindex][formatted_vimpythonindex]).

 [formatted_pyref_vim]: http://github.com/xolox/vim-pyref/blob/master/pyref.vim
 [formatted_create_index_py]: http://github.com/xolox/vim-pyref/blob/master/create-index.py